The self-directed, or solo 401(k)—or what the IRS calls a one-participant 401(k)—isn’t all that different from a "regular" 401(k) on paper.

 The fact that you can invest in real estate with a solo 401(k) is a major draw of this self-directed account for our real estate investor clients.
 Whether you’re just starting out or have been in the game for a long time, many investors and entrepreneurs who are solo 401(k) eligible use the plan to make real estate investments.

 Here’s an educational resource you can use to learn more about the benefit of buying real estate with a self-directed 401(k).

 There are a host of benefits exclusive to the 401(k), and tax perks make up the bulk of them.
 Savvy investors can use their knowledge of the plans tax benefits to purchase tax-advantaged real estate, defer income.

 While 401(k) and asset protection experts may debate the wisdom of taking advantage of this feature, you can indeed borrow up to 50% of your 401(k) for essentially any reason.
-Many REIS use this perk as a way to finance real estate investments.
+Many real estate investors use this perk as a way to finance their investments.

 The reason actually borrowing from your 401(k) is a dice-roll is if you do make a bad deal, your retirement account is what really suffers.
 Recovering isn’t always easy, and real estate investors can mismanage funds by say, over-investing in a single property, neglecting due diligence with their 401(k) investments, or failing to request the proper professional help before making moves with their plans.
 Don’t be one of them.

-The smart investor, on the other hand, can use this feature for a tax-friendly, easy loan.
+The smart investor, on the other hand, can use this feature for a tax-friendly, easy loan: the self-directed 401(k) loan.
 Applied wisely, it can multiply your funds.
 The outcome really depends on your investing ability, which is both a blessing and a curse with self-directed investing.
 But hey, that’s the price of freedom.